 The OECD tax database provides comparative information on a range of tax statistics - tax revenues, personal income taxes, non-tax compulsory payments, corporate and capital income taxes and taxes on consumption - that are levied in the 35 OECD member countries.

-The information contained in these tables are based on figures and text provided by country Delegates to Working Party No 2 (Tax Policy Analysis and Tax Statistics) and Working Party No 9 (Consumption Taxes), of the OECD Committee on Fiscal Affairs.
+The information contained in these tables are based on figures and text provided by country Delegates to Working Party No 2 (Tax Policy Analysis and Tax Statistics), Working Party No 9 (Consumption Taxes), and the Forum on Tax Administration of the OECD Committee on Fiscal Affairs.

 Each country provides detailed information on the data presented within the personal income tax rates, social security contributions, and corporate and capital income tax tables.
 This information can be found within the explanatory annex documents below.

 |The latest tables and charts can be found within the Revenue Statistics 2016 Edition website.
 Here you will find tables and an interactive chart relevant to:

 A special feature on current issues on reporting tax revenues.

 Individual downloadable country documents where you can find country specific commentary and charts on ‘Tax to GDP ratios 2014 and 2015’, as well as information on ‘Tax Structures’.

 All data presented within the website can be found on the 'all tables and charts' page.